More from year 1966

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

-On this day, The Beatles visited 1 The Vale, Chelsea London, a top-floor studio rented by Oluf Nilssen but used by photographer Robert Whitaker.
+On March 25, 1966, The Beatles visited 1 The Vale, Chelsea, London, a top-floor studio leased by Oluf Nilssen and frequently used by renowned photographer Robert Whitaker.

+Whitaker: “It’s an apparent switch-around of how you think.
+Can you imagine actually drinking out of a fur tea cup?
 I did a photograph of the Beatles covered in raw meat, dolls and false teeth.
 Putting meat, dolls and false teeth with The Beatles is essentially part of the same thing, the breakdown of what is regarded as normal.
-The actual conception for what I still call “Somnambulant Adventure” was Moses coming down from Mount Sinai with the Ten Commandments.
+The actual conception for what I still call “Somnambulant Adventure” was Moses coming down from Mt.
+Sinai with the Ten Commandments.
 He comes across people worshipping a golden calf.
-All over the world I’d watched people worshiping like idols, like gods, four Beatles.
+All over the world I’d watched people worshipping like idols, like gods, four Beatles.
 To me they were just stock standard normal people.
-But this emotion that fans poured on them made me wonder where Christianity was heading.Robert Whitaker
+But this emotion that fans poured on them made me wonder where Christianity was heading“.

 We took the pictures in London at one of those of photo sessions.
 By then, we were really beginning to hate it.
 Photo sessions were a real ordeal, you know.
 We had to try and look normal and you didn’t feel like it.
 The photographer was a bit of a surrealist, and he brought along all of these babies, pieces of meat and doctor’s coats, so we’r really got into it, and that’s how we felt, you know.John Lennon – From “The Beatles: Off The Record” by Keith Badman, 2008